TexasInstruments/ble_examples/docs/simple_central_audio_receiver.md

 Running the Demo
 ================

+#### A Note for SensorTag Users

+  * In order for the `sensortag_audio` project to run standalone (without a debugger attached), a BIM project must be loaded.
+   * BIM can be loaded using the project in `\examples\util\bim_extflash`, be sure to use the `FlashOnly_ST` configuration.

+  * Additionally the `sensortag_audio` project for CCS will need to have a target configration added to the app project.
+    * The target config can be added to the app project by copying the `CC2650F128.ccxml` file from the /targetConfigs folder of the stack project to into the app project.

+  * `sensortag_audio` for CCS in BLE 2.2.1 does not have pairing and bonding enabled by default.
+You may see "pairing failed" on the screen.
+This is safe to ignore, the demo will proceed correctly.

+#### Voice Streaming on the CC2650

 After building the firmware required for the voice streamer and receiver, you are ready to demo the voice capabilites of the CC2650.

 1. Connect the audio\_receiver (CC2650 LaunchPad) device to your PC.
 Use windows device manager to note the COM port, it is the User/UART port (COM4 in picture below)